GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/08_passive_margin_variable_depth.md

 Adding a passive margin with variable depth
 ============================

 Although we have hinted towards it before, there is also an [area feature](part:user_manual:chap:concepts:sec:area_features) called `continental plate`.
 It works as you would expect based on what you have seen with the oceanic plate.
-Here we are going to use it to do something very cool in our model - specify a feature with variable depths and layers within a given feature!
+Here we are going to use it to do something very cool in our model - specify a feature with variable depths for the whole feature and also layers within the given feature!

 To showcase this, we will be adding a passive margin to our model at the overriding plate side of our model.
 To start out, we need to know that both the `min depth` and `max depth` accept two types of values: a number and an array of values at points.